 “The North Athens Project represents an extraordinary opportunity to bring award-winning affordable housing to this important area of downtown,” said Rick Parker, Executive Director of the Athens Housing Authority.
 “It will not only better the lives of the resident in the neighborhood, but can also serve to unlock the potential for broader redevelopment benefitting the entire community.”

-If the SPLOST 2020 program is approved in November, the North Athens Project will include a multi-month master planning process beginning in fall 2019 that involves current residents, community stakeholders, and citizens to establish a vision and action plan, along with site plans and project priorities.
+The North Athens Project will include a multi-month master planning process beginning in fall 2019 that involves current residents, community stakeholders, and citizens to establish a vision and action plan, along with site plans and project priorities.

 About the Partners:

 The Athens-Clarke County Unified Government, an open and responsive government, will facilitate a positive environment for individuals to obtain a high quality of life and local organizations to achieve success by providing innovative, high-quality services, and responsible stewardship of the community’s resources, to benefit current and future generations.
 This is accomplished through six strategic commitments to the community: Informed and Engaged Citizens; Healthy, Livable, and Sustainable Athens-Clarke County; Transportation Mobility and Connectivity; Safe and Prepared Community; Shared Prosperity; and Accountable and Responsive Government. www.accgov.com

 The Athens Housing Authority is the leading provider of quality affordable housing to low- and moderate-income residents of Athens-Clarke County, Georgia.
 The mission of the Athens Housing Authority is to provide secure, affordable, quality housing and resources that encourage and sustain independence for wage earners, elderly, and families.
 Their goal is to create vigorous neighborhoods and support the success of the families served, while working with Athens-Clarke County for the development of long-term goals for affordable housing for the community. www.athenshousing.org